6G Global Summit 2023

 Event Overview

-The 6G Global Summit brought together top-level industry and policy representatives from all around the world to explore the path to 2030 and the challenges and opportunities that lie ahead.
+The 6G Global Summit will bring together top-level industry and policy representatives from all around the world to explore the path to 2030 and the challenges and opportunities that lie ahead.
 Early visions and research on future 6G technologies and requirements will be discussed, along with the key drivers, applications and use cases that are emerging.
-With sustainability expected to be at the heart of 6G, there is the potential over the next few years to build an ecosystem that helps to tackle some of the world’s biggest challenges.
-This was the opportunity to join key global leaders at The 6G Global Summit, and be part of shaping a better future with 6G.
+This will be the opportunity to join key global leaders at The 6G Global Summit, and be part of shaping a better future with 6G.

 Forum Global